Skip to main content

 • Collaborative filtering

-1. In Shopify, Magento the product ID is added automatically.
+1. In Shopify, Magento, the product ID is added automatically.

 Did this answer your question?